getreu/parse-hyperlinks/README.md

-[Atext2html](https://crates.io/crates/atext2html) is a command line utility written with [Nom](https://crates.io/crates/nom) to recognize hyperlinks and link reference definitions in Markdown, reStructuredText, Asciidoc and HTML formatted text input.
+[Atext2html](https://crates.io/crates/atext2html) is a command line utility written with [Nom](https://crates.io/crates/nom) to recognize hyperlinks and link reference definitions in Markdown, reStructuredText, Asciidoc, Wikitext and HTML formatted text input.
 [Atext2html](https://crates.io/crates/atext2html) renders the source text verbatim to HTML while making hyperlinks clickable.
 By default the hyperlink's text appears the same as in the source text.
 When the flag `--render-links` is given, hyperlinks are represented only by their link text, which makes inline links more readable.

 [![Cargo](https://img.shields.io/crates/v/atext2html.svg)](
 https://crates.io/crates/atext2html)